How did Hitler become the Dictator and Fuhrer of Germany?

 However, Hindenburg underestimated Hitler’s political audacity and failed to satisfy his main political rival making him part of the ruling party and cabinet.
 Instead, one of the new chancellor’s first acts was to start an intensified campaign of violence through the branches of the National Socialist Party and to exploit the burning of the Reichstag (the house of the German parliament) building as a pretext for calling new early general elections.
 Hitler and his party used the fire as firm “evidence” that communists were plotting against the German government.
 The responsibility for the Reichstag fire remains an ongoing topic of debate and research to date.

 However, the National Socialist Party effectively accused the Comintern of the act regardless of the official version that the working class started the fire as a protest against intolerable working conditions.
 Some historians even agree, as proposed by the Communist Party, that the fire was planned and ordered by Hitler as a false flag operation.
 Whatever the truth, Hitler used the fire to solidify their power and eliminate the communists as political rivals.
 Crucially, the National Socialists won the polling registering 43.9 percent of the votes.
-On March 23, 1933, the Enabling Bill, giving full powers to Hitler, was passed in the Reichstag by the combined votes of the National Socialists, the Nationalist and the Center party deputies.
+On March 23, 1933, the Enabling Bill, giving full powers to Hitler, was passed in the Reichstag by the combined votes of the National Socialists, the Nationalists, and the Center party deputies.

 Suppression and Purges of Competitors to Hitler's power